ralismark/ralismark.github.io/kwellig.garden/soupworld/erin/index.md

 Plus a derelict O'Neill cylinder somewhere.

 Anyways, I'm gonna bring that gas giant + habitable moon idea into Soupworld!
-The main world is a moon called Eula, which is tidally locked around a green gas giant called Erin.
+The main world is a moon called Soup, which is tidally locked around a green gas giant called Erin.
 Inspired, of course, by Adrian[^adrian] (_Project Hail Mary_) and Jool (_Kerbal Space Program_).

 [^adrian]: Only watching the movie, for the longest time I thought Adrian was a gas giant because of its swirling clouds.